 - understand the Canadian workplace.

 Contract employment is a set term agreement between an employer and a candidate.
 In some cases, these contracts are managed directly by the employer.
 But, sometimes a third party will hold the contract with the candidate, and possibly manage the payroll on behalf of the employer.

 What to consider when looking for contract employment?

-It is important to consider your qualifications for contract employment to ensure that you find a good match.
-When it comes to contract work, employers look for people who can jump right in to the job with minimal training.
+It is important to consider your qualifications for a contract role to ensure that you find a good match.
+When it comes to contract work, employers look for people who can jump right into the job with minimal training.
 So, it’s ideal if you have experience and qualifications that directly relate to the job.

 Where and how to look for contract work?